orels1/shaders.orels.sh/src/pages/docs/ui/base-shader.md

 ---

 This is a base shader for all the other UI shaders in the ORL Shader package.
-It supports all the native Unity UI functionality with an additional HDR Glow effect for emissive UI elements and Overlay variants for things like world-space HUDs.
+It supports all the native Unity UI functionality with an additional HDR Glow effect for emissive UI elements.

 ![Main Inspector](/img/docs/ui/base-shader/ui-base-shader-inspector.png "Main Inspector")